arthurcrawford/readthedocs/README.md

 readthedocs
 ===========

-Dockerfile for evaluation and dccompanying ocumentation
+Dockerfile for evaluation of on-premises readthedocs server and accompanying documentation.